anikhalder/i3PCF/README.md

 ## Installation

-For a clean installation, first create a new environment (e.g. name i3PCF) with conda
+For a clean installation, first deactivate your current environment and then create a new environment (e.g. name i3PCF) with conda

 ```
+conda deactivate
 conda create -n i3PCF python=3
 ```